Liang Yusheng: Writing style

 Chen's novels always open with a poem – indicating his interest in poetry.
-The protagonists of his novels also tend to be multi-talented, versatile, and well-read.
+The protagonists of his novels also tend to be multi-talented, scholarly and versatile.
 Besides that, he incorporates elements of Chinese history in his novels – a style also adopted by fellow wuxia writer Jin Yong.
-However, unlike Jin Yong and other wuxia writers, he does not regard the Shaolin and Wudang schools as the major orthodox schools in the jianghu (martial artists' community).
-Instead, he makes the Mount Heaven School (Tianshan School) the leading school in the jianghu, particularly in the Tianshan series of novels set in the Ming and Qing dynasties.
+However, unlike Jin Yong and other wuxia writers, he does not regard the Shaolin and Wudang sects as the major orthodox sects in the wulin (martial artists' community).
+Instead, he makes the Mount Heaven Sect (Tianshan Sect) the leading sect in the wulin, particularly in the Tianshan series of novels set in the Ming and Qing dynasties.